Q: What is AWS Glue?

 Q: When should I use AWS Glue?

 You should use AWS Glue to discover properties of the data you own, transform it, and prepare it for analytics.
-Glue can automatically discover both structured and semi-structured data stored in your data lake on Amazon S3, data warehouse in Amazon Redshift, and various databases running on AWS.
-It provides a unified view of your data via the Glue Data Catalog that is available for ETL, querying and reporting using services like Amazon Athena, Amazon EMR, and Amazon Redshift Spectrum.
-Glue automatically generates Scala or Python code for your ETL jobs that you can further customize using tools you are already familiar with.
+AWS Glue can automatically discover both structured and semi-structured data stored in your data lake on Amazon S3, data warehouse in Amazon Redshift, and various databases running on AWS.
+It provides a unified view of your data via the AWS Glue Data Catalog that is available for ETL, querying and reporting using services like Amazon Athena, Amazon EMR, and Amazon Redshift Spectrum.
+AWS Glue automatically generates Scala or Python code for your ETL jobs that you can further customize using tools you are already familiar with.
 AWS Glue is serverless, so there are no compute resources to configure and manage.

 Q: What data sources does AWS Glue support?

-AWS Glue natively supports data stored in Amazon Aurora, Amazon RDS for MySQL, Amazon RDS for Oracle, Amazon RDS for PostgreSQL, Amazon RDS for SQL Server, Amazon Redshift, and Amazon S3, as well as MySQL, Oracle, Microsoft SQL Server, and PostgreSQL databases in your Virtual Private Cloud (Amazon VPC) running on Amazon EC2.
+AWS Glue natively supports data stored in Amazon Aurora, Amazon RDS for MySQL, Amazon RDS for Oracle, Amazon RDS for PostgreSQL, Amazon RDS for SQL Server, Amazon DynamoDB, Amazon Redshift, and Amazon S3, as well as MySQL, Oracle, Microsoft SQL Server, and PostgreSQL databases in your Virtual Private Cloud (Amazon VPC) running on Amazon EC2.
 The metadata stored in the AWS Glue Data Catalog can be readily accessed from Amazon Athena, Amazon EMR, and Amazon Redshift Spectrum.
-You can also write custom Scala or Python code and import custom libraries and Jar files into your Glue ETL jobs to access data sources not natively supported by AWS Glue.
+You can also write custom Scala or Python code and import custom libraries and Jar files into your AWS Glue ETL jobs to access data sources not natively supported by AWS Glue.
 For more details on importing custom libraries, refer to our documentation.

 AWS Glue Data Catalog